benhowell/benhowell.github.com/_drafts/message-passing-patterns-implementation-matters.md

   Function/method/subroutine invocation is such a fundamental exercise in our daily programming lives that we barely give it a second thought.
 That is, until we have to.
 Issues such as scalability, concurrency and asynchonicity, amongst others, sometimes force us to look for alternatives to the regular <span markdown="span">`x.call(y)`</span> way of doing things.
 Indeed some languages actually force us to do so.
   </p>
   <p>
   In this article, we'll take a look at some alternative invocation strategies and outline the pro's and con's of each.
-I will be using the term "invocation" rather loosely and both reactive and responsive methods of executing code are encompassed.
   </p>
   <p>
-  I will also be referring to functions throughout the article, however the same arguments can be applied to <span markdown="span">methods[^1]</span> as well.
+  I will be using the term "invocation" rather loosely and both reactive and responsive methods of executing code are encompassed.
+I'll also be referring to functions throughout the article, however the same arguments can be applied to <span markdown="span">methods[^1]</span> as well.
   </p>

   </div>